When you stand before an audience to give a speech, you take on a responsibility that’s somewhat like that of a wilderness tour guide.

 I’ve written about the importance of transitioning when you use PowerPoint slides.
 But PowerPoint isn’t the only place where transitions are helpful to your audience — they also make what you’re saying more clear.

 We’ve talked about transitioning between PowerPoint slides.
-Now let’s look at how to transition between the points you’re talking about.
+Now let’s look at how to transition between the ideas you’re explaining.

 See how that works?